Louise Penny Books in Order: Complete Guide to Inspector Gamache

 Poor Armand Gamache can never have a relaxing vacation.
 He is away with Reine-Marie Gamache celebrating their anniversary when there is a murder.
 They are not far from Three Pines and his chase leads him there.

 He is forced to look into his own life.
 I love how Penny gives us insight into Gamache’s past as well as his relationship with Reine-Marie.
-We also learn more about Jean-Guy Beauvoir, the second in command.
+The reader will also learn more about Jean-Guy Beauvoir, the second in command.
 The development of the characters is one of the things that makes this series so unique and the key reason why I suggest reading the Louise Penny books in order.

 The Brutal Telling